Types of Passive Income – 4 That Can Make You Money

 Rental And Business Income – The IRS Definition Of Passive Income

-Most people know of passive income as being when you regularly earn money with little to no effort.
-Many different money-making activities could fall underneath this definition.
+Most people understand passive income as money earned regularly with minimal effort.
+Numerous money-making activities could fit this broad definition.

 - Rental activity